darkwood-com/flow/docs/content/en/docs/getting-started/introduction.md

 toc: true
 ---

-# Railway FBP
+# Flow

 ## Why ?

-Railway Flow Based Programming concept aims to solve
+Flow concept aims to solve

 - Adopt asynchronous as native implementation
 - Build your code with functional programming and monoids